Why use a TV Wall Bracket?

-The TV is then lowered down onto the bottom runner and a guide screw is tightened to stop the TV from accidentally being knocked off.
+The TV is then lowered down on its hooks, onto the wall crossbar and a guide screw is tightened to stop the TV from accidentally being knocked off.

-When the TV is fairly high on the wall you may need to adjust the swivels at the side to get the tv to face angle down a little.
+When the TV is fairly high on the wall you may need to adjust the swivels at the side to get the TV to face angle down a little.